-- To finalize this offer go to northern.edu/offer.
+• To finalize this offer go to Northern.edu/Offer.
 Login and navigate to your financial aid information.
 Accept or decline each type of aid listed.
-If accepting an amount less than what is listed, indicate the dollar amount you wish to receive. - Your financial aid offer is based on full-time enrollment.
-If you are enrolled less than full-time, your Pell Grant, SEOG, TEACH Grant, and/or SDEAF Grant will be reduced proportionately.
+If accepting an amount less than what is listed, indicate the dollar amount you wish to receive.

+• Your financial aid offer is based on your anticipated full-time enrollment.
+If you are enrolled less than full-time, your total award will be reduced proportionately.
+Grants are reduced at time of disbursement.